 This long trade with Google generates a profit of 22.28% for one year.

-The one area you may not think of the 50-day moving average is on intraday charts.
-This is because when you think of day trading, you think of fast paced traded going in and out of stocks all day.
+The one area you may not think of the 50-day moving average indicator is on intraday charts.
+This is because when you think of day trading, you think of fast-paced trades going in and out of stocks all day.

-So, where does the 50-day moving average come into play.
-Well the 50 can be used as a larger time frame to keep an eye on for support and or resistance.
+So, where does the 50-period moving average indicator come into play?
+Well, the 50 can be used as a larger time frame to keep an eye on for support and or resistance intraday.

 You can see that even during pre-market trading price respected the 50-period moving average.
-After crossing higher, Apple respected the average all the way into midday trading.
+After crossing lower, Apple respected the average all the way into late-day trading.